argoverse/user-guide/guide/src/getting_started.md

 export PATH=$HOME/.cargo/bin:$PATH
 ```

 We use the `nightly` release of Rust for SIMD support.
-Default to it:
+Set it as your toolchain:
 ```terminal
 rustup default nightly
 ```